BjoernLudwigPTB/docker_nginx/README.md

 `UPSTREAM_HANDLE ='0.0.0.0'`: The application's ip or address in the network.

-`UPSTREAM_PORT = '80'`: The applications port at its address in the network.
+`UPSTREAM_PORT = '80'`: The application's port at it's address in the network.